Beef Burgundy, Crockpot Style

 This was another hit from the Cooking Light Slow Cooker cookbook.
 I have made this dish twice now in a very short amount of time, and I really enjoy it.
 The meat becomes very tender and the sauce is extremely flavorful.
 The whole pearl onions and mushrooms both cook down and really taste wonderful.
 And I’m totally sold on using my crock pot – it’s so nice to spend a little time early in the day and have dinner done and waiting for you when you’re ready to sit down and eat!

-3 cups hot cooked medium egg noodles (about 4 cups uncooked pasta)
+- 3 cups (480 g) hot cooked medium egg noodles, (about 4 cups uncooked pasta)

 - 1. Drop pearl onions in boiling water; cook 1 minute.
 Drain onions; peel.

 - 2. Heat a large nonstick skillet over medium-high heat.
 Add steak; saute 5 minutes or until browned.
 Place steak in a 3-quart electric slow cooker.
 Add sliced onion and garlic to pan; coat with cooking spray, and saute over medium-high heat 5 minutes or until tender.
 Lightly spoon flour into a dry measuring cup; level with a knife.
 Sprinkle flour over onion-garlic mixture; cook 1 minute, stirring constantly.
 Gradually add broth, wine, and tomato paste, stirring constantly.
 Cook 1 minute or until thick.
 Add pearl onions, dried thyme, salt, pepper, bay leaf, and mushrooms.